Israel national football team

-The Israel national football team (נבחרת ישראל בכדורגל) represents Israel in international football, and is governed by the Israel Football Association (IFA).
+The Israel national football team (נבחרת ישראל בכדורגל) represents Israel in men's international football, and is governed by the Israel Football Association.
+They have been members of the European Confederation UEFA since 1994.

-Israel's national team is the direct successor of the Mandatory Palestine national team, which played five internationals in 1934–1940, and was managed by the Palestine Football Association.
-The Israel Football Association is a full member of the European Confederation UEFA since 1994.

-Israel qualified for the FIFA World Cup for the first and only time in 1970.
-They also won the 1964 AFC Asian Cup prior to a forced relocation to UEFA.
+Israel qualified for the FIFA World Cup for the first time in 1970.
+They also won the 1964 AFC Asian Cup, before a forced relocation to UEFA.

 History

 Early history

 Football has a long tradition in Israel.
 The game was originally introduced during the time of the Ottoman Empire.
-The Palestinian Football Association was formed in August 1928, and joined FIFA in June 1929, but at the time the association was made up of Arab clubs, Jewish clubs, and clubs representing British policemen and soldiers serving in the region during the British Mandate rule that spanned the period between World War I and the establishment of the State of Israel in 1948.
-The British Mandate of Palestine national team made its debut against Cairo (Egypt) in 1934 FIFA World Cup qualification, losing 0–5 in Cairo, Egypt.
+The Palestine Football Association was formed in August 1928, and joined FIFA in June 1929, but at the time the association was made up of Arab and Jewish clubs as well as clubs of British policemen and soldiers serving in the region during the British Mandate.
+The Mandatory Palestine national football team made its debut against Cairo (Egypt) in 1934 FIFA World Cup qualification, losing 0–5 in Cairo, Egypt.
 The team played five international matches, including a friendly match against Lebanon that Palestine won 1–5; until the British Mandate for Palestine national team was dissolved.
-During those five games, the national team fielded only Jewish players.
-Three anthems were played before each match: the British "God Save the King", the Jewish (and future Israeli) "Hatikvah", and the opposing team's anthem.
+During these five games, the national team fielded only Jewish players.
+Three anthems were played before each match: the British "God Save the King", the Jewish (and future Israeli) "HaTikvah", and the opposing team's anthem.